This article is for members of a Dashlane Starter, Team, or Dashlane Business plan.

 - Test out the web app

-- Turn on account recovery
+- Turn on the recovery options available to you

 - Add logins to your vault

-Once you've completed the steps in this article and are up and running, you can join our live Getting Started Webinar for plan members to learn the basics of Dashlane.
+After you've completed the steps in this article and are up and running, you can join our live Getting Started Webinar for plan members to learn the basics of Dashlane.

 Step 1: Accept your invitation